Social equality: Philosophical history

 Early conceptions of social equality appear in Ancient Greek philosophy.
 The Stoic philosophers believed that human reason is universal.
 Plato considered the natures of equality when building society in the Republic, including both a monastic equality and equality in depravity.
 Aristotle also developed a conception of equality, particularly regarding citizenship, though he rejected the concept of total social equality in favour of social hierarchy.
 Social equality developed as a practicable element of society in Europe during the Reformation in which traditional religious hierarchies were challenged.
 The development of post-Reformation political philosophy provided a secular foundation for social equality and political science created empirical systems to analyze social equality in practice.

+Social equality was further redefined through the secular and rational philosophies that emerged during The Enlightenment in the 17th and 18th century.
+Philosophers such as Locke and Rousseau argued that legitimate political authority must rest on the equal rights of citizens, while Montesquieu and Voltaire emphasized equality in governance and freedom of thought.
+Kant's moral philosophy reinforced the universal dignity of individuals, and Wollstonecraft extended these principles to women, challenging gender hierarchies.
+These Enlightenment ideas provided the intellectual foundation for modern democratic societies and the expansion of human rights.

 The contemporary notion of social equality was developed in the 20th century by political philosophers such as John Rawls, Ronald Dworkin, and Amartya Sen. Rawls defined equality through primary goods like liberty, opportunity, respect, and wealth.
 Dworkin incorporated a concept of responsibility into Rawls' approach, saying that individuals are personally responsible for voluntary decisions but not natural talents or pre-dispositions.
 Sen rejected Rawls' measurement of resources in favour of the capability to function.
 Robert Nozick is known for rejecting Rawls' conception of social equality, arguing that the individual who produced a resource is entitled to it, even if this produces unequal results.